techidaily/site-location-social/source/_posts/simple-and-effective-ways-to-change-your-country-on-youtube-app-of-your-infinix-smart-8-plus-drfone-by-drfone-virtual-android.md

 </span>
 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/1495277/17189" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->
+### Method 2: Fake a live telegram location via VPN (Android & iOS)

+Using a VPN (Virtual Private Network) is arguably the most reliable way to create a **Telegram fake GPS**.
+With a professional VPN service, you can change your device’s IP address and access international websites, TV stations, movie channels, and so on.
+In other words, it connects you to a computer server in a country where you’re typically restricted.
+Popular VPN services include NordVPN and ExpressVPN.

+For example, let’s learn how to set up the ExpressVPPN service on Android/iPhone:

+- ▪ Step 1.
+Download the VPN app on Google Play Store, launch it, and create an account.
+- ▪ Step 2.
+Follow the on-screen instructions to set up ExpressVPN and choose a VPN server location.
+- ▪ Step 3.
+Lastly, tap the **Power** button to connect to the VPN server in the country you’ve selected.
+That was easy, huh?

 ### Method 3: Fake location on Telegram from free on Android

 It’s absolutely okay to operate on a thin budget these days.
 So, if you’re after a free VPN service for Android, use a [Fake GPS location](https://play.google.com/store/apps/details?id=com.lexa.fakegps&hl=en&gl=US).
 It’s a free program that allows you to spoof your GPS location on Android with a few screen taps.
 Let’s have a look!